-That’s it your motivated!
-You have been watching the Winter Olympics from the comfort of your armchair and it has inspired you to hit the slopes this spring time.
+That’s it you are motivated!
+You have been watching the Winter Olympics and it has inspired you to hit the slopes.
 Experienced skiers will have been dreaming of booking their next ski holiday if they haven already done so and they will probably have been getting into shape in readiness – have you?

 For those of you who are an experienced skier or snowboarder you already know that aches and pains is part and parcel of gliding down the heavenly slopes, its inevitable there will be twinges here and there however you can prepare yourself to help ease these ailments before you even arrive at your snow capped resort.

 Joint pains often occur if you throw yourself full force into the day’s activites, yes you want to feel the rush and pure adrenalin and zest for life on the crisp snow but go slowly.
 The chances are you have had the winter indoors being a bit of a couch potato so ease into your skiing for a day or two before you go whizzing off piste!
 As with most sports you need to ease into it taking it slowly and building up to a more rigorous day of skiing.
 Warm up on the gentle slopes to begin with before tackling a more challenging run, warm up your muscles and let them get used to the extra work.

 Knee pain especially is usually the result of incorrect knee alignment, stand in front of a full length mirror and position your feet as you would on the slopes and bend your knees.
 Imagine a verticle line from the middle of your knee to your second or third toe, this is the correct stance.
 When you’re skiing your knees can drop pulling the muscles on the inner and outer thigh and it pulls on the knee cap causing pain or possible injury.
 You need to keep the correct knee alignment to help avoid any unwanted strain or niggling pains.